swift-server/sswg/proposals/0019-graphql.md

 GraphQL is an increasingly common web API technology that improves client overfetching and reduces network communication between clients and servers.

 These libraries are a Swift port of the [JavaScript reference GraphQL implementation](https://github.com/graphql/graphql-js), written on top of Swift NIO.
-It provides full server-side instrumentation for defining GraphQL schemas, resolving queries, and encoding/decoding GraphQL messages.
+They provide full server-side instrumentation for defining GraphQL schemas, resolving queries, and encoding/decoding GraphQL messages.

 ## Motivation